 As of December 31, 2024, we had an accumulated deficit of \$53.6 million and \$1.1 million cash on hand.
 For the year 2024, cash used in operations was \$7.1 million and net loss was \$9.0 million.
-Despite that we raised an additional \$1.4 million in gross proceeds in February 2025 through a private placement offering and we intend to raise proceeds of approximately \$[] in an offering to be consummated before May 2025, we will still need to raise additional capital through the sale of additional equity or debt securities or other debt instruments, strategic relationships or grants, or other arrangements to support our future operations. we may need to raise further capital through the sale of additional equity or debt securities or other debt instruments, strategic relationships or grants, or other arrangements to support our future operations.
+Despite raising an additional \$1.4 million in gross proceeds in February 2025 through a private placement offering, we may need to raise further capital through the sale of additional equity or debt securities or other debt instruments, strategic relationships or grants, or other arrangements to support our future operations.
 Our business plan includes expansion for our commercialization efforts which will require additional funding.
 If we are unable to improve our liquidity position, we may not be able to continue as a going concern.
 Our ability to continue as a going concern is dependent upon our ability to generate revenue and raise capital from financing transactions.
 Without funding from the proceeds of a capital raise or strategic relationship or grant, management anticipates that our cash resources are sufficient to continue operations through April 2025.
 Our future is dependent upon the ability to obtain financing and upon future profitable operations from the development of new business opportunities.
 There can be no assurance that we will be successful in accomplishing these objectives.
 Without such additional capital, we may be required to curtail or cease operations and be required to realize our assets and discharge our liabilities other than in the normal course of business which could cause investors to suffer the loss of all or a substantial portion of their investment.
-WithumSmith+Brown, PC, our independent registered public accounting firm for the fiscal year ended December
+WithumSmith+Brown, PC, our independent registered public accounting firm for the fiscal year ended December 31, 2024, has included an explanatory paragraph in its opinion that accompanies our audited consolidated financial statements as of and for the year ended December 31, 2024, indicating that our current liquidity position raises substantial doubt about our ability to continue as a going concern.